szpak-dev/lab/microservices/mr_sandwich/specification/README.md

 # System Documentation
-There are three types of documentation included in the specification:
+There are two types of documentation included in the specification:

 * adr - Architecture Decision Records, files containing explanations about the architecture, read more about in the [dedicated article](https://www.szpak.dev/blog/architecture/adr)